Equine Solicitors

 Personal injury

 While equine sports can be extremely exciting, there’s always the risk of injury.
-Whether you’re hurt working, leading, exercising or grooming a horse, you may be entitled to compensation if this is down to negligence on the owner’s behalf.
+Whether you’ve been hurt working, leading, exercising, or grooming a horse, you may be entitled to compensation if this is down to negligence on the owner’s behalf.

 If you have been involved in an accident involving a horse, don’t hesitate to contact the team here at Setfords to discuss the potential for a claim.